yejwoo/yejwoo/README.md

 Hello!
 I'm Yejin Woo.
-I'm a frontned devolper who is interested in design, game and animation.
+I'm a devolper who is interested in design, game and animation.
 I make webs and apps based on Javascript and like to learn new skills.